-In the name of him who manifested his glory at Cana of Galilee, dear friends in Christ: Ah, the Wedding of Cana: the site and setting of Jesus' very first miracle-and what has got to be one of the most misunderstood episodes in the earthly ministry of our Lord.
-The account usually serves as a departure point for a sermon on how the Lord loves and supports the institution of marriage, and how it's a good idea for couples to invite Jesus to be part of their wedding and their subsequent lives together.
-And those ideas are good; but they're really not what this story is about.
+In the name of him who manifested his glory, dear friends in Christ: Ah, the Wedding of Cana: the site and setting of Jesus' very first miracle-and what has got to be one of the most misunderstood episodes in the earthly ministry of our Lord.
+The account usually serves as a departure point for a sermon on how the Lord loves and supports the institution of marriage, and how it's a good idea for couples to invite Jesus to be part of their marriage.
+Make no mistake, those applications are good; but they're really not what this story is about.

-I've heard and read a lot of other teachings on the Wedding of Cana that are mostly desperate attempts to explain away why a guy like Jesus would make wine at a party for people who've already had enough to make them feel a bit buzzed - and a great deal of wine at that, something like 150 gallons.
+I've read a lot of other teachings on the Wedding of Cana that are mostly desperate attempts to explain away why a guy like Jesus would make wine at a party for people who've already had enough to make them feel a bit buzzed - and he makes great deal of wine at that: something like 150 gallons.
 These dodges usually come from folks who believe that it's a sin to drink a beverage containing alcohol.
-And so they say things like, "The wine Jesus made was really unfermented grape juice", which is just silly - as if the master of the feast couldn't tell the difference between Welch's grape juice and a really fine wine; or they'll say, "Back then they heavily watered down the wine they served.
-They used it mostly to kill germs because their water sources were so contaminated."
+So they say things like, "The wine Jesus made was really unfermented grape juice", which is just silly - as if the master of the feast couldn't tell the difference between Welch's grape juice and a really fine wine.
+Or they'll say, "Back then they heavily watered down the wine they served.
+They used it mostly to kill germs because their water sources were contaminated."
 There are two glaring problems with that explanation: first, if their water sources were that badly contaminated, they'd all be dead.
 And second, the alcohol content in full strength wine is barely able to kill the germs in it.
-If you watered it down at all, it would lose its antiseptic properties.
+If you watered it down even a little, it would lose its antiseptic properties.
 No. Jesus turned water into wine.
 Real wine.
 Good wine.
 The best.
-And that's the way the people drank it.
+That's the way the people drank it.
 And they enjoyed it.
 It's okay.
 The Scriptures denounce the sin of drunkenness, not the proper enjoyment of wine.
 Like any other good gift it can be abused; but in its place and with moderation, it's can be received and used with thanks to God.

 But why?
 Why would Jesus begin his public ministry with this particular miracle?
-I mean, if he really wanted to manifest his glory - show people who he was and what he could do - why not do something really big that lots of people would see?
+I mean, if he really wanted to manifest his glory - that is, show people who he is and what he can do - why not do something really big that lots of people would see?
 You know, like the feeding of the 5000, or the raising of Lazarus, a guy who'd been dead for four days that Jesus raised in front of a whole crowd.
 As it is, on the order of his miracles, changing water to wine is not that spectacular.
-To be sure, no one actually witnessed the miracle take place - the moment when the water became wine is unclear.
+Besides, no one actually witnessed the miracle take place - the moment when the water became wine is unclear.
 And only a handful of people even knew that he did it: his disciples, his mother, and the servants who filled the jars.
 So what's going on here?

 In answer, we note that St. John, the only Gospel writer who records this event, always calls the miracles of Jesus signs.
 They are for him never just displays of Jesus' divine power; they always pack a message.
-And in this case, the message comes on several different levels.
+In this case, the message comes on several different levels.